 The Company's System Deliverable arrangements involve either a lease or a sale of the theater system.
 Consideration for the System Deliverable, other than for those delivered pursuant to joint revenue sharing arrangements, consist of upfront or initial payments made before and after the final installation of the theater system equipment and ongoing payments throughout the term of the lease or over a period of time, as specified in the arrangement.
 The ongoing payments are the greater of an annual fixed minimum amount or a certain percentage of the theater box-office.
 Amounts received in excess of the annual fixed minimum amounts are considered contingent payments.
 The Company's arrangements are non-cancellable, unless the Company fails to perform its obligations.
 In the absence of a material default by the Company, there is no right to any remedy for the customer under the Company's arrangements.
-If a material default by the Company does not cure the default within a specified period.
+If a material default by the Company exists, the customer has the right to terminate the arrangement and seek a refund only if the customer provides notice to the Company of a material default and only if the Company does not cure the default within a specified period.